Sabina1205/Frontend-mentor-challenges-4/intro-section-with-dropdown-navigation-main/README.md

 ### What I learned

-Getting more comfortable with bulding menu with dropdown as well as transitioning between destop and mobile version, especially when it comes to menus.
+Getting more comfortable with bulding menu with dropdown as well as transitioning between desktop and mobile version, especially when it comes to menus.

 ### Continued development